justblack1227/project-6/README.md

 - changed the background color of side bar and top bar (mobile) to red
 - changed text color of sidebar to red
 - changed main menu h1 font to helvetica

+Going for Exceed Expectations but will accept Meet Expectations